marijnh/Eloquent-JavaScript/15_event.md

 {{index "balloon (exercise)", "arrow key"}}

 Write a page that displays a ((balloon)) (using the balloon ((emoji)), 🎈).
-When you press the up arrow, it should inflate (grow) ten percent, and when you press the down arrow, it should deflate (shrink) 10%.
+When you press the up arrow, it should inflate (grow) 10 percent, and when you press the down arrow, it should deflate (shrink) 10 percent.

 {{index "font-size (CSS)"}}

 You can control the size of text (emoji are text) by setting the `font-size` CSS property (`style.fontSize`) on its parent element.
-Remember to include a unit in the value, for example pixels (`10px`).
+Remember to include a unit in the value—for example, pixels (`10px`).

 The key names of the arrow keys are `"ArrowUp"` and `"ArrowDown"`.
 Make sure the keys only change the balloon, without scrolling the